How actors are organized¶

 Each of these actors focuses on providing one particular feature set.
 They are children of a given target actor.

 The data they return is filtered to reflect the target.
-For example, the InspectorActor that you fetch from a FrameTargetActor gives you information about the markup and styles for only that frame.
+For example, the InspectorActor that you fetch from a WindowGlobalTargetActor gives you information about the markup and styles only for the context of the target.

 These actors may extend this hierarchy by having their own children, like LongStringActor, WalkerActor, etc.